 What Is It: When you need a break from the outdoors, head inside for a sweet treat at the old-fashioned Jaxson’s Ice Cream parlor in Dania Beach.

-Why Do It: With 1950’s style decor and 45 unique flavors, here all your childhood dreams can come true with their huge portions of ice cream.
+Why Do It: In addition to its 1950s-style decor and 45 unique flavors, you can live out your childhood dreams with their huge portions of ice cream.
 It’s one of the best places for dessert in Florida.

 What Is It: Home to more water parks than anywhere else in the United States, Florida’s outdoor water parks offer refuge from the sunshine and a fun day out for the entire family.
 While there are bigger water parks available throughout the state, head to Rapids Water Park in Riviera Beach to avoid the Disney-sized crowds.